AndoryuRenoa/MochiJumpLevelEditor/README.md

 Should do:

-create getAllLevelNames() // rough draft made
+create getAllLevelNames() // Done

 Add new download desktop app button on landing page

+add arrows to move view point in level editor

 Change alerts & url for level editor